jodafm/templates/sls-standard-starter/README.md

 ## Overview

 This tutorial explains how to create a project using the Serverless Framework and then deploy its resources to AWS.
-This particular example sets up a template API Gateway and then adds additional endpoints with subsequent deployments.
+Our example sets up a template API Gateway before adding an additional endpoint.

 A full list of Serverless-specific properties for AWS can be found at the [Serverless.yml Reference](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/).

 General Serverless documentation can be found [here](https://serverless.com/framework/docs/).

-Lastly since Serverless Framework structure utilizes CloudFormation all those commands work as well - for anything not found above you can read the [CloudFormation docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).
+Serverless Framework builds on CloudFormation.
+To learn more read the [CloudFormation docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).

 ## File Breakdown